Daniil Medvedev: 2021: US Open, Davis and ATP Cups champion

-2022 Australian Open final, world No. 1
+2022: Australian Open final, world No. 1

 Medvedev represented Russia in the third edition of the ATP Cup.
 Russia advanced to the semifinals of the tournament after Medvedev and Roman Safiullin went undefeated in doubles.
 There, Medvedev won his singles match against Canada's Félix Auger-Aliassime, but Russia was eliminated when Medvedev and Safiullin were defeated in the decisive doubles rubber.

-In January, Medvedev reached the final of the Australian Open for the second successive year.
+In January, Medvedev reached the final of the Australian Open for the second consecutive year.
 En route to the final, he beat home favorite Nick Kyrgios, world No. 10 Auger-Aliassime (saving match point), and world No. 4 Stefanos Tsitsipas.
-In the final, he was defeated in five epic sets by Rafael Nadal despite taking a two-set lead.
+In the final, he lost in five sets to Rafael Nadal despite taking a two-set lead.
 At 5 hours and 24 minutes, it was the second longest Major final ever played.
 In February, Medvedev was nominated for the Laureus World Sports Award for Breakthrough of the Year award.

-Medvedev entered the Mexican Open with the opportunity to gain the world number 1 ranking from Novak Djokovic.
-Medvedev reached the semifinals where he was defeated once again by Rafael Nadal in a rematch of the Australian Open final.
-However, as Djokovic was also defeated in the Dubai quarterfinals being played simultaneously, Medvedev ascended to world number 1 for the first time.
+Medvedev entered the Mexican Open with the opportunity to gain the world No. 1 ranking from Novak Djokovic.
+Medvedev reached the semifinals where he was defeated once again by Nadal in a rematch of the Australian Open final.
+However, as Djokovic was also defeated in the Dubai quarterfinals being played simultaneously, Medvedev ascended to world No. 1 for the first time.
 Medvedev thus became the first man outside of the Big Four to hold the top ranking since Andy Roddick in February 2004, and the third Russian man to achieve the ranking, following Yevgeny Kafelnikov in 1999 and Marat Safin in 2000.

-At the Indian Wells Masters, Medvedev lost to Gael Monfils in the third round.
-The loss resulted in his losing the number 1 ranking, with Novak Djokovic once again taking the top spot.
-Medvedev had a chance to reclaim the number 1 ranking the following fortnight if he reached the semifinals at the Miami Masters, but fell one match short, losing to defending champion Hubert Hurkacz in the quarterfinals.
+At the Indian Wells Masters, Medvedev lost to Gaël Monfils in the third round.
+The loss resulted in his losing the No. 1 ranking, with Novak Djokovic once again taking the top spot.
+Medvedev had a chance to reclaim the No. 1 ranking the following fortnight if he reached the semifinals at the Miami Masters, but fell one match short, losing to defending champion Hubert Hurkacz in the quarterfinals.

-On April 2, Medvedev announced that he would miss the beginning of the clay court season to recover from a hernia procedure.
-On April 20, the All England Club announced a ban on all Russian and Belarusian players, including Medvedev, from competing at the 2022 Wimbledon Championships due to the Russian invasion of Ukraine.
+On 2 April, Medvedev announced that he would miss the beginning of the clay court season to recover from a hernia procedure.
+On 20 April, the All England Club announced a ban on all Russian and Belarusian players, including Medvedev, from competing at the 2022 Wimbledon Championships due to the Russian invasion of Ukraine.